StefanLeng/gurps-gridless/README.md

 # GURPS Token Shape and Movement (with Tools for Gridless GURPS)

-This module enable GURPS compatible shapes and movment for larger (multi hex) tokens and adds some Tools for gridless play to the GURPS Game Aid System.
-It was formerly named "Tools for Gridless GURPS" but the functionalty expanded to hex shapes an movemnt on hex grid maps:
+This module enable GURPS compatible shapes and movement for larger (multi hex) tokens and adds some Tools for gridless play to the GURPS Game Aid System.
+It was formerly named "Tools for Gridless GURPS" but the functionality expanded to hex shapes an movement on hex grid maps:

 1. **Token Facing Borders** – Replaces the default token border (shown on selection or mouse hover) with a border that indicates facing.
 There is a setting to always show the border on all tokens.